gunjanpatel/NorlysElPrice/README.md

-# Norlys El Price
+# Using REST Endpoint in C# .net (dotnet)

-Console application to process price using Norlys public endpoint.
-Mainly for leaning purpose.
+This demostrate, how to use REST endpoint or read JSON file in C# in .net framework.
+Console application to process REST endpoint.